Real-life experience • Not medical advice

 100%.

 My mom walks perfectly.
 She’s active like a teenager.
-We went on a long walk in Frisco recently and just when I was ready to wrap up, she said:
+We went on a long walk in Frisco recently and just when I was ready to wrap up, she said: “Let’s do another half a mile.”

 Maybe she wanted to rant about her daughters-in-law on the walk, but nothing came out.
 Just kidding.

-3. Was physiotherapy done religiously?
+• Was physiotherapy done religiously?

 The Keys to a Successful Knee Surgery

-1. A robotic, computer-navigated knee replacement
+• A robotic, computer-navigated knee replacement

+You can hire someone to help your parent get to the park.
 You can’t hire someone to walk on their behalf.
 If they don’t put effort, things can fail.

 Do I Know Dr. Jangid Personally?

-I had to dig through old emails during mom’s surgery today just to make sure I spelled his name right.
-He wouldn’t even remember me if he sees this blog.
-He may remember my brother Saket because he writes these fancy corporate-style emails.
-But if this blog ever reaches the doc—Dr. Jangid, you owe me a taco or something for spreading the word.
+I had to dig through old emails during mom’s surgery just to make sure I spelled his name right.
+He wouldn’t remember me if he sees this blog.
+He may remember my brother Saket because he writes fancy corporate-style emails.

-Want to Reach Him?
+Want to reach him?

 Dr. Subhash Jangid